BFieguth/brisk/docs/source/getting_started/quickstart/create_project.rst

 the dataset for testing and 80% for training.

 We won't be processing the data in this tutorial, so we don't need to change anything else.
-See the :ref:`using_data_manager` for more details on how the DataManager can be used to preprocess and split your data.
+See the :ref:`api_data_manager` for more details on how the DataManager can be used to preprocess and split your data.

 Training Settings
 -----------------